schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 </aside>

-My mind then jumped to the thought of practing slow to moves fast.
+My mind then jumped to the thought of practicing slow to moves fast.

 This lead me to think about Tai Chi.
 I've been practicing since around August of 2015.
 At the beginning I was lucky to not bump into other people while I tried to do the form.
 Now I occasionally fill in for my Sifu.